sbrugel/sbrugel.github.io/README.md

 - Duff Gen Maker (just a fun console line program to be converted to HTML/JS)
 - HellfireMiles (mostly functioning with a few incomplete parts and bugs)
 - Pokedex Webscraper (personal project to be made open-source, title TBA)
+- TS XML Parser (just returns description of a scenario file, something I messed around with but may release)

 ### Discord bots
 The source code for my Discord bots that may be released as open-source, obviously with tokens etc. redacted